How the Kernel Boots

 Depending on your distribution, if you have multiple kernels

-installed you will see several of each file type with the
+installed you may see several of each file type with the

 release as part of their file names, and then one symbolic